tiagomms/xr-portfolio/_posts/2023-08-28-xr-design-fellowship-module-02-post-assign.md

 ShapesXR makes you feel like you are playing with play-doh or painting, or playing piano.
 It can be a very smoothing experience and I appreciated that a lot.

+As usual, it is important to mind these are kind of open assignments and it is really hard to stop.
+I hope to keep improving on setting deadlines as I go.

-Thank you to the XR Design Fellowship team, and ShapesXR for this incredible module.
+Thank you to the XR Design Fellowship team, and ShapesXR for this incredible module!